-|Date:||7th and 6th centuries B.C.|
+|Date||7th and 6th centuries B.C.|

-|Medium:||bronze; inlaid with gold and rock crystal|
+|Medium, technique||Bronze; inlaid with gold and rock crystal|

+According to the ancient Egyptians, the gods could express either their destructive or benevolent, regenerative sides to mortals.
+The “cat” aspect of the feline goddess (Bastet) emphasises her domesticated, mild, and accommodating nature, in contrast to the uncontrollably ferocious and bloodthirsty features of the lioness (Sekhmet/Tefnut).
 Both aspects of the goddess are closely linked to the sun-god and solar concepts.
-According to the Myth of the Solar Eye she is the daughter of the god, (actually personifying the divine Solar Eye) who according to myth in a fit of anger transformed herself into the shape of a lioness (or a wild cat), and strayed into the remote South.
-The sun-god dispatched the baboon-shaped Thot in pursuit of her and he managed to bring her back in a domesticated and pacified car form.
+According to the Myth of the Solar Eye, she is the daughter of the god who was angered by something and as a reaction to this transformed herself into the shape of a lioness (or a wild cat), abandoned her father and strayed into the remote desert areas of the South.
+The sun-god dispatched the baboon-shaped Thoth in pursuit of her, and he managed to bring her back in a domesticated and pacified car form.